- Justice for Beniteau Residents

 Stellantis NV, formerly known as Fiat Chrysler Automobiles, launched a hotline to report odors emanating from the year-old Jeep Grand Cherokee assembly plant.
 The toll-free line is (833) 310-2313.

-The Michigan Department of Environment, Great Lakes and Energy (EGLE) has issued three air quality violation
+The Michigan Department of Environment, Great Lakes and Energy (EGLE) on Wednesday launched a website

 focused on air quality issues at Stellantis’ facilities in Michigan.